akando42/next-map/public/content/posts/03-31/index.md

 ![Cop Casualty Rate by Color](/content/posts/03-31/cop_casualty_risk_by_color.png)

-The foreign-introduced genetic groups have control over major infrastructures like water, electricity and mobility while the indigenous genetic groups become subjects of water, electricty and mobility blackmailing when they live in the Soviet era or newly built highrise apartment buildings.
+The foreign-introduced genetic groups have control over major infrastructures like water, electricity and mobility while the indigenous genetic groups become subjects of water, electricity and mobility blackmailing when they live in the Soviet era or newly built highrise apartment buildings.

 ![Soviet-Style or American Style Prison](/content/posts/03-31/soviet_or_american_prison.png)